SimplexCC/sell-docs/source/includes/reference/_poid-check-get-status.md

 ### poid_check_id ###
 #### (Id, **required**)

-The identifier of a proof-of-identity check previously created by you (e.g. in response to `poid`).
+The identifier of a poid-check previously created by you (e.g. in response to `poid`).

 ## Response ##